PassbirdCo/MetaKeepCodeSamples/lambda/aa-wallet/README.md

 - [smart-contracts](./smart-contracts): Contains the Smart Contract for the Voting.
 - [scripts](./scripts): Contains the scripts to deploy a new Lambda smart contract and invoke Lambda functions.
-- [backend](./backend): Contains the backend code for the server to generate a consent token to vote for a candidate and register a new candidate.
+- [backend](./backend): Contains the backend code for the server to generate a consent token to vote for a proposal and create a new proposal.
-- [frontend](./frontend): Contains the frontend code and server for the candidate registration and voting.
+- [frontend](./frontend): Contains the frontend code and server for the proposal registration and voting.

 ## Quick start